mattbnz/web-matt/content/w/2023-goals.md

 ## Next Steps

-There's a lot to get underway with here and as I share my progress and thoughts, I'd love to have your feedback and engagement - please use the box in the sidebar (or on the [front page](/), if you're on a phone) to be notified when I post new writing, drop my an email with your thoughts or even book a meeting - you might be helping me reach one of my goals :)
+There's a lot to get underway with here and as I share my progress and thoughts, I'd love to have your feedback and engagement - please use the box in the sidebar (or on the [front page](/), if you're on a phone) to be notified when I post new writing, drop me an email with your thoughts or even book a meeting - you might be helping me reach one of my goals :)

 Thanks for reading this far!